MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 For more information, see [BCDEdit /deletevalue](https://docs.microsoft.com/windows-hardware/drivers/devtest/bcdedit--deletevalue)

 ## <span id="Hyper_V"></span><span id="hyper_v"></span><span id="HYPER_V"></span>Hyper-V

+**Setting up Hyper-V**

 If you intend to install the Hyper-V role on the target computer, see [Setting Up Network Debugging of a Virtual Machine Host](setting-up-network-debugging-of-a-virtual-machine-host.md).

+For information on debugging a hyper-v Virtual Machine (VM), see [Setting Up Network Debugging of a Virtual Machine - KDNET](setting-up-network-debugging-of-a-virtual-machine-host.md)

+**Installing KDNET on the host OS when Hyper-V debugging is enabled**

+There is a specific situation, that is not too common, that can cause some confusion and what will appear as a networking failure.
+In this scenario:

+- Hyper-V has been enabled on the PC and the target VM is configured for debugging.

+- There is a need to configure the host OS to debug Windows that is supporting the VM.
+To do this, kdnet is configured in the host OS.

+Because kdnet will need exclusive access to the physical adapter, it will take over all access to the adapter.
+When this occurs, the VM will no longer be able to access the network using the configured network adapters.
+If this occurs and you want to re-enable network access for the VMs, complete these steps.

+1. Open Virtual Switch Manager from Hyper-V Manager, select your existing Virtual Switch, and change the external network NIC to the *Microsoft Kernel Debug Network Adapter* by selecting it from the drop down box and then clicking OK in the Virtual Switch Manager dialog box.

+2. After updating your Virtual Switch NIC, shutdown and restart your VMs.